JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/Paradigms_for_a_New_Religion.md

 Environmentalism is also an area of special interest to many UU’s.
 Many are avid environmentalists, and strongly support organizations devoted to the preservation and protection of our environment.
 This concern for the earth is mirrored in one of the UU Statement of Principles[^2] which says that UU’s “Respect the interdependent web of existence. . . ”

 I believe that the UU collective of congregations fulfills _The Urantia Book_ projection that “_Someday religionists will get together and actually effect co-operation on the basis of unity of ideals and purposes rather than attempting to do so on the basis of psychological opinions and theological beliefs.
-Goals rather than creeds should unify religionists._” ([UB 99:5.7](/en/The_Urantia_Book/99#p5_7))
+Goals rather than creeds should unify religionists._” (<a id="a61_364"></a>[UB 99:5.7](/en/The_Urantia_Book/99#p5_7))

 Because of their lack of dogma and their openness, the UU congregations attract a wide variety of people.
 I was not aware of just how diverse UU’s are until I conducted a survey of our congregation during one of our summer services.
 This informal survey revealed the following breakdown: Atheist, 15%; Agnostic 21%; Theist 10%; Christian 15%; Deist 7%; Other 19%; Pagan 13%.